JTFouquier/ghost-tree/README.rst

 (this will keep OTUs in otu_ids_to_exclude_fp, rather than discard them)

-You should then have your filtered .biom table, a ghost-tree.nwk, and a mapping file, which will then allow you to use `beta_diversity_through_plots.py` in QIIME.
+You should then have your filtered .biom table, a ghost-tree.nwk, and a mapping file, which will then allow you to use `beta_diversity_through_plots.py <http://qiime.org/scripts/beta_diversity_through_plots.html>`_ in QIIME.

-If you had any trouble getting to this point, please email jennietf@gmail.com.
+If you had any trouble, please email jennietf@gmail.com.
-I am interested in improving documentation, so please let me know if you find errors or have suggestions!
+I am also interested in improving documentation, so please let me know if you find errors or have suggestions!
 Thank you!

 Developers:
 ===========